-Although GAs have been used for classification and concept learning tasks (Wilson, 1986) (Goldberg, 1989) (Booker et al., 1990) (De Jong et al, 1993) (Janikow, 1993) (Congdon, 1995), there is rather little work on their utility as a tool to evolve decision trees1.
-Close but distinct relatives of this work comes from Koza (1991) who points out the suitability of the tree genome for decision tree building, Bot and Longdon (2000) who used GP techniques to evolve linear classification trees and Nikolaev and Slavov (1998) who analyzed a global fitness landscape structure and its application on decision tree building.
+Although GAs have been used in a great degree for classification and concept learning tasks (Wilson, 1986) (Goldberg, 1989) (Booker et al., 1990) (De Jong et al, 1993) (Janikow, 1993) (Congdon, 1995), there is little work on their utility as a tool to evolve decision trees.
+The closest relative of this work comes from Koza (1991) who points out the suitability of the tree genome for decision tree building (though he did not proceed on details about the advantages/ disadvantages of such a concept learner).